Kopano Matlwa

 Kopano Matlwa (born 1985) is a South African writer and doctor, known for her novel Spilt Milk, which focuses on the South Africa's "Born Free" generation, and Coconut, her debut novel, which addresses issues of race, class, and colonization in modern Johannesburg.
 Coconut was awarded the European Union Literary Award in 2006/2007 and also won the Wole Soyinka Prize for Literature in Africa in 2010.
 Spilt Milk was on the longlist for the 2011 Sunday Times Fiction Prize.
+She is currently the Executive Director of the Zero Stunting Campaign which is a South African multi-funder initiative that aims to reduce the prevalence of stunting in South Africa by 2020.

 Early life

-Kopano Matlwa Mabaso (née Matlwa) was born in a township outside of Pretoria, South Africa.
-She began writing in 2004 when HIV was devastating South Africa, later saying, "Writing was debriefing for myself, trying to make sense of all the crazy things I would see."
+Kopano Matlwa Mabaso (née Matlwa) was born in 1985 in a township outside of Pretoria, South Africa.
+She began writing in 2004, when HIV was devastating South Africa, later saying: "Writing was debriefing for myself, trying to make sense of all the crazy things I would see."

 Education

-Mabaso received her medical degree from the University of Cape Town and then completed her Masters in Global Health Science and Doctorate (PhD) in Population Health from Oxford University, where she was granted a Rhodes Scholarship.
+Mabaso received her medical degree from the University of Cape Town then completed her master's in global health science and Doctorate (PhD) in population health from Oxford University, where she was granted a Rhodes Scholarship.